mazze313/fast-access-search-bar/README.md

 **Note:** This add-on has only been tested with Firefox 111.0 (x64) on Ubuntu 22.04 LTS so far.

 ## Usage
-- Open add-on with click on icon in navigation bar or using the shortcut **Alt + Q**.
+- Open add-on with a click on the new magnifier icon in the navigation bar or by using the shortcut **Alt + Q**.
   You can change the shortcut in Firefox via *Tools*/*Add-ons*/Settings Cogwheel/*Manage Extension Shortcut*.
-- Enter search term and confirm (*Carriage Return* or *Enter*).
-Delete previously entered search term with *left arrow key*.
+- Enter a new search term and confirm (*Carriage Return* or *Enter*).
 New searches are always opened in a new tab.
 - Select other predefined search engine with left mouse click or simply use *arrow up* or *arrow down*.
   Selection of search engine does not have to be confirmed and is automatically used.

 ---